dusangrujicic/cord19-visualizer/README.md

 The downloaded file contains images of the male head (head.zip) and torso (innerorgans.zip).
 The unzipped directory innerograns/, contains the list of objects (organs), and three directories, CT/, labels/, rgb/.

 The innerorgans/rgb/ directory, which constains slices of the human atlas in the form of .tif images, is used in the visualization notebook.
-It should be moved to the data/ directory of the repository prior to running the notebook.
+It should be moved to the data/ directory of the project prior to running the notebook.

 ### Fetching the data